Montana flag

 State Requirements

 Montana has moderate homeschool requirements.
-Families must homeschool for at least 180 days per year.
-You'll need to file notice with your local school district.
+Families must provide at least 4 hours per day over 180 school days, and you'll file notice with your local school district.

 Ages 7-16